Bitcoin exchange vulnerability

-The vulnerable market was the Mt.
-Gox Bitcoin exchange.
+The most high-profile vulnerable Bitcoin exchange was Mt.
+Gox.
 In April 2013, Mt.
-Gox was overwhelmed by DDoS.
-The point, the company speculated, was to destabilize Bitcoin and fuel panic-selling.
-After driving market prices down, the attackers can then rush in and buy Bitcoin at the lower price.
-Obviously, this isn't fair.
+Gox was overwhelmed by a Distributed Denial of Service (DDoS) attack.
+The point, Mt.
+Gox speculated, was to destabilize Bitcoin transactions and fuel panic selling.
+After driving prices down, the attackers ceased the DDoS, and rushed in to buy Bitcoin at a lower price.

 Life isn't fair but Bitcoin must be

-Life may not be fair in general, but securities and currency markets require fairness and avoidance of market manipulation in order to function.
+Life might not be fair, but securities exchanges and currency markets require fairness.
 Without it, they will die.
 Trust is essential.
 Apparently, Mt.
-Gox was robust enough to withstand this volatility.
-The attackers were fortunate.
-In their pursuit of unfair profits, they are taking a selfishly short-term view.
-DDoS attacks could destabilize Mt.
-Gox, or any other entity that serves a similar purpose.
-If that happens often enough, or in sufficient size, it will undermine credibility in Bitcoin.
+Gox was robust enough to withstand this DDoS incident.
+In their pursuit of unearned profits, the attackers took a selfishly short-term view.
+DDoS attacks and market manipulation can destabilize Bitcoin exchanges.
+If that happens often enough, it will undermine credibility in Bitcoin.

 Regulation and volatility

-Using DDoS for extortion is possible due to Bitcoin's lack of fraud control measures, which would usually be imposed by regulatory requirements.
-Of course, market manipulation and extortion are possible even when there are regulations!
-(I suspect that if one wanted to, one could DDoS forex exchanges.)
-Regulation and law enforcement is partly responsible for discouraging such behavior.
-Market participants' own self-restraint and willingness to obey the rules is equally important.
+Using DDoS for extortion is possible due to Bitcoin's lack of formal risk control measures.
+Eventually, such controls should be imposed by regulatory authorities, along with penalties and enforcement.
+Market manipulation and extortion are possible even when there are regulations.
+Market participants' own self-restraint and willingness to obey the rules are important too.
+The Bitcoin marketplace is rife with pump-and-dump schemes lately, which doesn't inspire confidence!

 Bitcoin's current price volatility is very high.
 That is unsurprising for a new financial product.
-Volatility isn't inherently bad, but it should be caused by normal market activity, not manipulation due to DDoS-facilitated extortion.
-Bitcoin price volatility will need to diminish to no more than 25% in order for it to function as a viable currency.
+Volatility isn't inherently bad, but it should be caused by normal market activity.
+Bitcoin price volatility will need to diminish a lot in order for it to serve as a medium of exchange, i.e. a true currency.

 Structural boundaries

-If I were to trade or invest using Bitcoin, my first question would be, "What are the boundary values?"
+If I were to trade or invest in Bitcoin, my first question would be, "What, if any, are the boundary values?"

-• Are there are price levels that have any contextual meaning, i.e. are associated with limits?
+- Are there are price levels that have any contextual meaning, i.e. are associated with limits?
 For example, stock prices are always greater than or equal to zero.
 For fixed income markets, negative interest rates should not be possible.
-Is there a scenario where Bitcoin could ever have a negative value?
+(They weren't, until the European Central Bank lowered real interest rates below zero as an ineffective attempt to stimulate economic growth through increased spending due to greater demand for bank loans).
+Are there any limits pertaining to Bitcoin?

 Ebullience

-The financial press and even well-known information security personalities seem to be caught up in the thrill of Bitcoin.
-The odd aspect is that some don't seem to distinguish between good news and bad, as with Mt.
-Gox.
+The financial press and even well-known information security personalities are caught up in the thrill of Bitcoin.
+The odd aspect is that some don't seem to distinguish between good news and bad!
+The excitement is infectious.
+Perhaps it is a means of escape from the powerlessness most of us feel about monetary policy and government in general?

 No comments: